cvlmtg/monarc/docs/extending.md

 18
 19  ...
 20
-21  const { withPlugin, usePlugin, context } = createPlugin({
+21  const [ withAnalytics, useAnalytics, analyticsContext ] = createPlugin({
 22    wrapReducer,
 23    useValue,
 24    ctx
 25  });
 26
-27  export {
+27  export { withAnalytics, useAnalytics, analyticsContext };
-28    withPlugin as withAnalytics,
-30    usePlugin as useAnalytics,
-29    context as analyticsContext
-31  };
 ```
 In our reducer we will increment our counter (*line 4*).
-Now we only need to export the hook to read the value (which we will rename to `useAnalytics`, *line 30*) and the context to be used by class based components (*line 29*).
+Now we only need to export the hook to read the value and the context needed by class based components (*line 27*).

 ---